cdeccio/digital-emblem/charter/diem-charter.md

 The preliminary [problem statement](https://datatracker.ietf.org/doc/draft-haberman-digital-emblem-ps/) documents a number of potential use cases.
-The working group will explore those use cases to identify the functionality capabilities that are common to a large subset of those use cases.
+The working group will explore those use cases to identify the functional capabilities that are common to a large subset of those use cases.
 The working group will:

- * Coordinate with stakeholders on the development of any additional requirements.
+ * Collaborate with external stakeholders on the development of any additional requirements.
  * Coordinate with other IETF working groups on the re-use of existing efforts to satisfy DIEM requirmeents.
  * Develop new capabilities to satisfy requirements not covered by existing IETF technologies.